-Global Studies 7
+Global Studies 7 I Unit

-Global Studies 7 is a social studies course in which students will learn about the regions, nations, and people groups of the world.
+This is a social studies course in which students will learn about the regions, nations, and people groups of the world.
 The first semester will be dedicated to developing foundational social studies skills such as reading comprehension, critical thinking, research, and interpreting data.
-The course will also explore geography concepts such as physical and human geography, map skills, economic systems, political systems, world religions, and cultural diversity.
-In the second semester, student learning will focus on the physical and human geography of North America, South America, and Africa.
+The course will also explore geography concepts such as physical and human geography, map skills, economic systems, political systems, world religions, and cultural diversity, culminating with an in-depth study of the continent of Africa.
+During the second semester, student learning will focus on the history as well as the physical and human geography of Asia and Europe.